ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Children (of a node):
-: If the node is an array, each of its elements, or if the node is an object, each its member values (but not its member names).
+: If the node is an array, each of its elements, or if the node is an object, each of its member values (but not its member names).
 If the node is neither an array nor an object, it has no descendants.

 Descendants (of a node):